Rod Steiger: Later work and final years (1995–2002)

 Following The Specialist (1994), Steiger appeared in Tom Clancy's Op Center (1995), a film that was edited down into a TV miniseries, and featured in a Columbo television film, Strange Bedfellows.
 The following year, he took a minor role as Doc Wallace in the Dale Rosenbloom family drama Shiloh.
-He reprised the role three years later in the sequel.
+He reprised the role three years later in the sequel, Shiloh 2: Shiloh Season.
 Also in 1996, Steiger played a "jingoistic top general" who "petitions the president to go nuclear in the middle of a global crisis" in the ensemble Tim Burton production of Mars Attacks!.

-In 1997, Steiger played Tony Vago, the mob boss of Vincent Gallo's character in Kiefer Sutherland's Truth or Consequences, N.M., a gritty noir about a drug heist gone wrong.
+In 1997, Steiger played Tony Vago, the mob boss of Vincent Gallo's character in Kiefer Sutherland's Truth or Consequences, N.M., a gritty noir about a drug heist gone wrong.He portrayed the protagonist's father and moral conscience Milton Donovan in John Badham's heist thriller Incognito.
 Steiger played judges in Antonio Banderas's comedy-drama Crazy in Alabama and in the prison drama, The Hurricane, both in 1999, the latter of which tells the story of former middleweight boxer Rubin Carter, who was wrongly convicted of a triple homicide in a bar in Paterson, New Jersey.
 The Hurricane reunited Steiger with Norman Jewison, who had directed him in In the Heat of the Night.
 Steiger portrayed H. Lee Sarokin, the judge responsible for freeing Carter.
 Sarokin thought it was a "marvellous film" that was Oscar-worthy, but found Steiger's portrayal as overacted and a "little arrogant and pompous".

 After a minor role as a "bombastic priest" in End of Days (1999), Steiger was one of the lead actors in Burt Reynolds's The Last Producer (2000), a film about a washed-up, veteran producer (Reynolds) who tries to re-enter the movie business by producing a new film.
 Steiger's last film role was as the billiard hall manager, Nick, in Poolhall Junkies (2002); it was poorly received by critics.